insected/bobbae_gcp-wiki/VLAN.md

 #### SDN

 [Software Defined Networking](https://en.wikipedia.org/wiki/Software-defined_networking) is an approach that decouples the control plane from the data plane in networking equipment.
-NFV and SDN  are complimentary.
+NFV and SDN  are complementary.
 SDN enables keeping the intelligence of the network within the controller, leaving the network equipment handling data which can execute operations mandated by the controller.
 The network equipment does not need powerful controller capabilities and can be based on POTS (Plain, Off the shelf) virtualized servers.

 #### MANO

 [MANO](https://en.wikipedia.org/wiki/Network_function_virtualization#Management_and_orchestration_%28MANO%29) is defined by [ETSI](https://en.wikipedia.org/wiki/ETSI) as the layer that manages and orchestrates the cloud resources infrastructure.
 It consists of VIM, VNFM, and Orchestrator.
-Together they provide a full end-to-end lifecycle solution of NFV orchestration and management -- from installation, deployment and through to post-deployment.
-MANO makes use of [TOSCA](https://en.wikipedia.org/wiki/OASIS_TOSCA) as NFV orchestration standard.
+Together they provide a full end-to-end lifecycle solution of NFV orchestration and management -- from installation, deployment, and through to post-deployment.
+MANO makes use of [TOSCA](https://en.wikipedia.org/wiki/OASIS_TOSCA) as the NFV orchestration standard.